Experiential learning resources for the innovative educator

 7. Ski Lift

-This challenge involves getting a skier (a LEGO figure is one option) to the top of a ski hill (actual snow hill or ramp of any kind) using a simple machine or a combination of simple machines.
+This winter STEM activity involves getting a skier (a LEGO figure is one option) to the top of a ski hill (actual snow hill or ramp of any kind) using a simple machine or a combination of simple machines.
 In other words, students cannot move the skier to the top of the hill with their hands.

 They will design and build a pulley, lever, wheel and axle, etc., that will do the job for them.
 Students could get as elaborate as they would like with their systems, using a combination of machines.
 There is no limit to ingenuity!